 4.2 Inaugural Meeting of a New Term

-Upon receipt of appointment confirmations from the City Clerk, the first meeting of the new term will be called by the CEO under the authority of the Act, Section 14, Subsection 1 and 2.
-The CEO will call the meeting order and conduct the elections for the Chair, Vice-chair(s) and Fundraising Chair (optional) positions.
+Per Article 3, upon receipt of appointment confirmations from the City Clerk, the first meeting of the new term will be called by the CEO under the authority of the Act, Section 14, Subsection 1 and 2.
+The CEO will call the meeting order and conduct the elections for the Chair, Vice-chair(s) positions.
 Once the Chair and Vice-chair(s) are elected for their terms, the Chair will preside over the remainder of the meeting.

 4.3 Regular Meetings